 Again, we urge you to read our FAQ.

 The deadline for the receipt of complete applications (including test scores and letters of recommendation) for entry in Fall is January 15, and for entry in the Spring is September 15 These deadlines are strict for international applicants; others may be considered on a rolling basis.
 We often have more teaching or research assistantships available for Fall admissions; however, this is not always the case.
 If you apply for Spring and are not admitted with financial aid, you are encouraged to reapply for the following Fall.

 All applications for graduate degrees must be made through the Tufts Graduate Office.
-You can find a link to all application forms at the Tufts graduate school website.
+You can find a link to all application forms at the Office of Graduate Admissions web site.
 Women and members of underrepresented groups are encouraged to apply.

 Merit based financial aid is available on a competitive basis and requires continued good academic standing.
 Based on availablity, we can typically award 10-15 graduate assistantships each year, which include a full tuition scholarship, and a 9-month stipended assignment as a Research Assistant (RA), a Teaching Assistant (TA) or a System Administration Assistant (SA).
 RA/TA/SAs are expected to work about 20 hours a week, and are awarded only to full-time students (we have a small number of part-time PhD students, who hold jobs outside Tufts, who would not be elligible for these RA/TA/SA positions.)
 The Provost and Dean's Fellowships, and the Kirk & Janelle Loevner Endowed Fellowship augment the funds available for assistantships.
 Applicants need not apply for specific forms of aid.
 The department will consider applicants for different forms of aid based on qualifications and availability.